-If I were to ask you if the words assumption and hypothesis are synonyms, what would be your answer?
+If I would ask you if the words assumption and hypothesis are synonyms, what would be your answer?

-While their meaning is similar, and some dictionaries might list them as synonyms, they are not the same word and they should never be used interchangeably.
-Every day we hear people talk about hypothesis and assumptions in all kind of contexts.
-But they are not really the same.
+While their meaning is similar, and some dictionaries might list them as synonyms, they are not the same and they should never be used interchangeably.
+Every day we hear people talk about assumptions and hypothesis and in all kind of contexts.
+But be aware they are not the same!

 In this article, we will explain you the differences between assumptions and hypotheses and how you can correctly identify the assumptions that will, later on, be turned into experiments.

 To have a clear understanding of how the assumption > hypothesis > experiment journey should look like, we will show you how we do it.

 On one side, assumptions can be guided by experience and well-established models.
 On the other side, they may be a product of hope and wishful thinking, or might just be arbitrary.

 From a business point of view, an assumption is a general feeling about a problem.
 In order to test it and see if it is true or not, a sound hypothesis relevant to the assumption and the business problem should be developed.